markusfinell/markusfinell.github.io/_posts/2023-10-16-how-to-build-block-themes-with-wordpress-create-block.md

 date: 2023-10-16 07:00:00 +0200
 ---

-<strong>The officially supported <a href="https://developer.wordpress.org/block-editor/reference-guides/packages/packages-create-block/" target="_blank">Create Block</a> tool is great for quickly getting up and running with block development for the WordPress block editor.
-But did you know it can also be used for creating block themes?</strong>
+The officially supported <a href="https://developer.wordpress.org/block-editor/reference-guides/packages/packages-create-block/" target="_blank">Create Block</a> tool is great for quickly getting up and running with block development for the WordPress block editor.
+But did you know it can also be used for creating block themes?

 ## The problem